 - A. All monitoring or observation of the work of an employee will be conducted openly. - B. An employee will be given upon request a copy of any class visit or evaluation report prepared by his or her evaluator.
-No such report will be placed in the employee's personnel file without his or her prior knowledge. - C. The Board agrees to protect the confidential nature of personal references, academic credentials, and other similar documents. - D. A formal evaluation of each employee will be done annually and completed no later than May 1 for non-tenured employees and June 1 for tenured employees except that evaluations of principals and vice principals will be completed by June 30. - E. Observations and evaluations of employees who have not achieved tenure will be in accordance with procedures adopted by the local Board of Education and will be consistent with the requirements of the State Board of Education and the statutory provision of The Public School Laws of Maryland. - F. Each employee who has not achieved tenure status will be observed at least two (2) times and evaluated at least once during the first year.
+No such report will be placed in the employee's personnel file without his or her prior knowledge. - C. The Board agrees to protect the confidential nature of personal references, academic credentials, and other similar documents. - D. A formal evaluation of each employee will be done annually and completed in accordance with timelines developed and mutually agreed upon between both parties and in accordance with state regulations.
+Evaluations of principals and assistant principals will be completed by June 30.
+(Reference annual Evaluation Dates timeline document jointly produced by the Office of Teaching and Learning, and the Office of School Administration and Leadership, subject to annual adjustments as agreed upon by both EACC and CCPS.) - E. Observations and evaluations of employees who have not achieved tenure will be in accordance with procedures adopted by the local Board of Education and will be consistent with the requirements of the State Board of Education and the statutory provision of The Public School Laws of Maryland. - F. Each employee who has not achieved tenure status will be observed at least two (2) times and evaluated at least once during the first year.
 If an observation documents a possible evaluation of less than satisfactory, the observations will indicate that possibility clearly, and the employee will receive no fewer than four observations each year until he or she achieves a satisfactory or better overall rating on his or her evaluation.
 Employees who are rated overall satisfactory in Year 1 and Year 2 will be observed at least twice and evaluated at least once each year until the employee receives tenure. - G. Prior to a formal observation of teachers, the administrator will conduct a pre-observation meeting, in which teachers will be provided with the expectations/ criteria on which their performance will be evaluated.
 General expectations/criteria that apply to a school wide focus for all staff can be communicated to the entire staff.
 Individual pre-conferences will be held with teachers in the formal observation cohort as part of the announced observation process.
 At least one half of the observations in a year for each teacher will be announced.
 No other formal observation shall be held until after a post-observation conference was held from the previous observation. - H. Employee Evaluation Instruments (continued on the next page)